mayooks/Alphabet-Soup-Funding-Success-Prediction-Model/README.md

 Alphabet Soup wants to develop a tool that can help with selecting  applicants for funding that have the best chance of success in their ventures.
 In this project data from Alphabet Soup was used to train a  nueral network model that can to help identify funding applicants that have the best chance of succeeding.

 To build the model a CSV file containing more than 34,000 organizations that have received funding from Alphabet Soup over the years was used.
-Within this dataset are a number of columns that capture metadata about each organization, such as:
+Within this dataset a number of columns that capture metadata about each organization, such as:

 * **EIN** and **NAME**—Identification columns
 * **APPLICATION_TYPE**—Alphabet Soup application type